June-Somsanith/MOSAIC/README.md

 To prevent redundant API expenditure and limit computational inefficincy, we implemented a persistent data access layer to establish systemic caching.

 ### Metabolic Caching Layer
+We implemented SQLAlchemy and SQLite to develop a "check-fetch-save" pattern.
+Successful orthology mapping and AI classification is persisted to the database, allowing the backend to bypass external network latency on repeat requests, achieving near-instantaneous recruitment of previously processed data.

 ### Jaccard Similarity Index
+Direct orthology mapping is not always possible, especially when cross-anlayzing organisms from different kingdoms.
+The Jaccard Similarity Index will be used when recruiting functional analogs.
+Implementation of the Jaccard Similarity Index allow for the assessment of heterogenous biometric sets of Gene Ontology terms and KEGG metabolic pathways and establish biological overalp.
+We can estimate biological context bioavailbility wehn sequence-level homology is unmapped.

 ## Phase 4: Statistical Accuracy & Precision
 To address heterogenous data that is inherent in spaceflight studies, the engine utilizes Hedges' g.
 Spaceflight studies often feature small sample ($n<10$).
 Hedges' g applies a correction factor based on the total degrees of freedom to provide an estimate of gene dysregulation.